yyang248/pictographPlus2026/README.md

 ### vignette

-A vignette that includes a toy example is available in R. It is identical to the Tutorial listed below.
+A vignette that includes a toy example is available in R. It is similar to the Tutorial listed below.

 ```
 library(pictograph2)